inSileco/inSileco.github.io/content/post/disturbanceEcology/disturbanceEcology.md

 by [M. Henry H. Stevens](http://blogs.miamioh.edu/stevens-lab/) [@Stevens_2009].

 Posts will begin with the most basic models and grow in complexity.
-The content of these post is going to be quite straightforward.
+The content of these posts is going to be quite straightforward.
 First, I will provide a brief overview of the theory of the topic I working on.
 Then, I will provide code to simulate an example of the theory.
 Then I will tinker around with relevant variables to simulate disturbances on the populations or communities